 3 What are the potential applications of cognitive radio systems and their impact on spectrum management?

-4 How can cognitive radio systems facilitate the efficient use of radio resources?
+4 How can cognitive radio systems facilitate the efficient use of radio resources in the mobile service?

 5 What are the operational implications (including privacy and authentication) of cognitive radio systems?

-6 What are the cognitive capabilities and CRS technologies that could facilitate sharing between the mobile service and other services, such as broadcasting, mobile-satellite or fixed, as well as passive services, space services (space-to-Earth) and safety services, taking into account the specificity of all these services?
+6 What are the cognitive capabilities and CRS technologies that could facilitate sharing and compatibility between the mobile service and other services, such as broadcasting, mobile-satellite or fixed, as well as passive services, space services (space-to-Earth) and safety services, taking into account the specificity of all these services?

 7 What are the cognitive capabilities and CRS technologies that could facilitate coexistence of the systems in the mobile service?